 Can I Recharge It?

-While it is possible to recharge exhausted activated carbon, you can’t do so yourself.
+While it is possible to recharge exhausted AC, you can’t do so yourself.

-Just like turning the bituminous charcoal to turn it into activated carbon in the first place, recharging need very high temperatures and pressure.
+Just like turning the bituminous charcoal to turn it into AC in the first place, recharging need very high temperatures and pressure.
 You won’t be able to heat your oven enough or create that pressure level.

 If you reuse exhausted carbon after trying to recharge it, you’ll just be adding another biofilter to your aquarium.
-Remember that activated carbon with most of its pores blocked will start to grow bacteria.
+Remember that AC with most of its pores blocked will start to grow bacteria.